boen-git/boen-git/README.md

-- 👋 Hi, I’m @BCyberium
+- 👋 Hi, I’m @BCyberium;
-- 👀 I’m interested in machine learning and causal inference
+- 👀 I’m interested in mathematics and statistics;
-- 🌱 I’m currently learning mathematics and statistics
+- 🌱 I’m currently learning causal inference and semiparametric theory.
-- 📫 How to reach me cyberium@qq.com

 <!---
 BCyberium/BCyberium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.